Join from the comfort of your own home:

 This one-day seminar is heavily based on bioenergetic release work and the Sedona Method.
 This course is sure to enhance your understanding of how to easily facilitate letting go and thereby improving the quality of your life.

-Join from the comfort of your own home and save on those travel expenses!
+Join from the comfort of your own home.
 You’ll have lifetime access to the recordings.

 In This Workshop You’ll: